soarsmu/Avatar/README.md

 ## Environment configuration

-To reproduce our experiments,  machine with GPUs and NVIDIA CUDA toolkit is required.
+To reproduce our experiments,  machines with GPUs and NVIDIA CUDA toolkit are required.

 We provide a `Dockerfile` to help build the experimental environment.
 Please run the following scripts to to compile a docker image:
 ```